 I consider this video worthy of your view.

-With so many of the long-term unemployed ruled out in the hiring process, despite being qualified for jobs, the speech also provides a refreshing perspective – ( or a sensible approach) – for those in hiring positions.
+With so many scrappers among those who are long-term unemployed and ruled out in the hiring process, despite their relevant qualifications, the speech also provides a refreshing perspective—( or a sensible approach)—for those in hiring positions.

-Still, hiring managers often look for “flawless, no gaps in employment with no known failures.”
+Still, hiring managers and other management personnel often look for “flawless resumes.”
+Resumes with consistent work histories.
 And what happens is: they pass over qualified job seekers worthy of a closer look.

 Will hiring authorities consider the words of Mrs. Hartley when reviewing resumes and making hiring decisions?
 We’ll see.

-But, for now, check out the video below and be inspired to continue pushing through the challenge of finding your next position.
+But, for now, check out the video below and continue scrapping.